-Faculty-Led Workshops are events organized and promoted by the Koehler Center, but developed and led by TCU faculty and instructional staff to help enrich the TCU community.
+Faculty-Led Workshops are events organized and promoted by the Koehler Center, but they are developed and led by TCU faculty to help enrich the TCU community.
 There are two types of events: Teaching and Learning Conversations (TLCs) and Pedagogy in Practice Workshops (PinPs).
-Any faculty or staff member can submit a proposal to lead a TLC or PinP.
+Any faculty or instructional staff member can submit a proposal to lead a TLC or PinP.
 In addition to leading the event, presenters compose a short article for publication in the Koehler Center’s Insights magazine, and record a short video overview of the topic.
 The Koehler Center offers a stipend upon completion of the event, article, and video.

 Teaching and Learning Conversations

 Teaching and Learning Conversations are typically 50 minutes and provide an opportunity for discussions across departments and disciplines.
 A TLC often begins with a brief presentation before a time of discussion amongst participants and the TLC leader.

 Pedagogy in Practice Workshops are generally 2-hour workshops intended to promote evidence-based pedagogical practices to the wider TCU community.
 PinPs provide faculty the opportunity to share a teaching strength that has been informed by research, disciplinary expertise, or teaching experience.